guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

             }
 ```

 I assure you this code would work with some "feature losses".
-The caller now has no visiblity of "what went wrong" since it just receives a `None` stating nothing happened (plus needs one more check `if tasks:`), furthermore you lose valuable stacktrace that can point out the line, file and deeper context for the issue you had.
+The caller now has no visibility of "what went wrong" since it just receives a `None` stating nothing happened (plus needs one more check `if tasks:`), furthermore you lose valuable stack trace that can point out the line, file, and deeper context for the issue you had.

 I would like to humbly create a principle for that.
 Somewhat inspired by the [Tell, Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html) principle.